KGBT-FM

-KGBT-FM (98.5 MHz) is an American radio station in McAllen, Texas, owned by Latino Media Network; under a local marketing agreement, it is programmed by former owner TelevisaUnivision's Uforia Audio Network, which offers a Regional Mexican music format.
-The station has had a Regional Mexican format since 1997.
-It is a sister to KGBT and a former sister of KGBT-TV.
+KGBT-FM (98.5 MHz) is an American radio station in McAllen, Texas, United States, owned by Latino Media Network, which offers a regional Mexican music format The station has had a regional Mexican format since 1997.
 Its studios are located in McAllen, Texas, while its transmitter is located in La Feria, Texas.

 History

-The 98.5 frequency went on the air October 4, 1966 as the Rio Broadcasting Company's KQXX (though the permit was known as KABG-FM before going on the air).
+The 98.5 frequency went on the air October 4, 1966, as the Rio Broadcasting Company's KQXX (though the permit was known as KABG-FM before going on the air).
 KQXX maintained studios in the Casa de Palmas Hotel in McAllen.
 One of the founders was Ed Gomez, a local radio and TV personality who went on to be elected a Hidalgo County judge.
 The station changed formats from country to Spanish.

 In 1980, Bravo Broadcasting bought KQXX and increased its power to the present 100,000 watts.
 A new Rio Broadcasting Company acquired the station in 1990.
 Tichenor acquired the station in 1996 and rechristened it as KGBT-FM on January 20, 1997.

+Latino Media Network purchased KGBT-FM from TelevisaUnivision in 2022 as part of a larger $60 million deal.
+Under a local marketing agreement, it continued to be programmed by TelevisaUnivision's Uforia Audio Network until the spring of 2023.